Herb.jl: A Unifying Program Synthesis Library: Introduction

 \section{Introduction}

-Would it not be great if a computer wrote its own code?
-Given the user's intent and a target language, an algorithm returns the target program.
-This is the goal of program synthesis: The intent is formalized by a specification, and the language is described by a grammar.
-Naturally, program synthesis allows for expressing a wide range of problems in computer science~\citep{kuniyoshi1994learning,kuncak2012software,Solar-Lezama13,SemGuS,SyGuS2019,ChaudhuriNeurosymbolicProgramming}, but also various real-world applications beyond programming, like education~\citep{ButlerTP17,HeadGSSFDH17}.
+Many programmers dream that a computer automatically writes its own code at their bidding: ideally, simply stating ``fix this failing test'' or ``write this function for me'' would save developers many hours and headaches.
+Given the \textit{specification}, a precise description of what the program should do, and a \textit{program space}, essentially a description of the target programming language, an algorithm could then automatically generate the desired implementation.
+This ability to go from specification to code is the goal of program synthesis.

-However, program synthesis is a hard problem.
-Often framed as an enumerative search problem, the synthesizer has to enumerate all possible programs to find a satisfying one.
-Unfortunately, the space of programs, described by a grammar, is infinite and grows exponentially with the program depth, rendering naive enumeration infeasible.
-Finding ways to restrict and efficiently traverse the program space is crucial to tackling real-world program synthesis problems.
+Many problems across computer science and beyond can be formulated as program synthesis problems~\citep{kuniyoshi1994learning,kuncak2012software,Solar-Lezama13,SemGuS,SyGuS2019,ChaudhuriNeurosymbolicProgramming}.
+As an example, test-driven development can be viewed as a synthesis task: the tests serve as the specification, and the implementation language chosen by the client defines the program space.
+Synthesizers can thus be used to write provably correct programs from scratch, or fix or optimize existing code snippets~\citep{PhothilimthanaT16Superoptimization,Monperrus18ProgramRepair}.
+Program synthesis has found applications beyond software engineering, in discovering new algorithms~\citep{DimensionsinPS}, in education and teaching~\citep{HeadGSSFDH17}, modelling complex domains in biology and chemistry~\citep{Higuera05CompBio,SantosNPMS12Biology,GulwaniPS17}, and human--computer interaction~\citep{ButlerTP17}.

-Fortunately, numerous smart algorithms were developed to tackle program synthesis~\citep{GulwaniPS17,ChaudhuriNeurosymbolicProgramming}.
-Many synthesizers follow common principles to simplify the problem, for example, they either restrict the program space via constraints~\citep{hinnerichs2025modelling}, solve sub-problems and recombine their solutions~\citep{EUSolver}, or use heuristics to guide the search~\citep{Probe2020Barke}.
-Advancements in all sub-fields of program synthesis have led to various breakthroughs in recent years.
+Program synthesis is a hard problem.
+Often framed as a search problem, the synthesizer searches over all possible programs to find the one that satisfies the specification.
+Unfortunately, the space of programs is infinite and grows exponentially with the program depth, rendering naive search infeasible.
+Finding ways to restrict and efficiently traverse the program space is crucial to tackling real-world problems with program synthesis.

-However, developing new synthesizers upon existing ones is tedious.
-The community has found their implementations overly specific: The implementation of a method is usually specialized to fit the experiments of that specific publication.
-As a consequence, they often lack the planning for reuse and thereby the incentives for improving software quality.
-Reusing an implementation, for example, by changing a small detail like a heuristic, or applying it to a new domain, is thus tedious and time-consuming.
+Numerous program synthesis approaches have been developed~\citep{GulwaniPS17,ChaudhuriNeurosymbolicProgramming}.
+Many synthesizers follow common principles to simplify the problem: for example, they either restrict the program space by limiting program complexity or by imposing constraints~\citep{Neo,hinnerichs2025modelling}, solve sub-problems and recombine their solutions~\citep{EUSolver}, or use heuristics to guide the search~\citep{Balog2017DeepCoder,Probe2020Barke}.